Kamlesh2411/Design-Barrel-Shifter-using-reversible-logic/README.md

 # Design-Barrel-Shifter-using-reversible-logic
-This is my Course Project of Digital Design Subject Here in this Project i have used Feyman & R-mux reversible Gate's and write a code for reversible Barrel Shifter in Verilog Language.
+This is my Course Project of Digital Design Subject, Here in this Project i have used Feyman & R-mux reversible Gate's and write a code for reversible Barrel Shifter in Verilog Language.

 This project highlights the implementation of an 8-bit Barrel Shifter using reversible logic, showcasing its efficiency compared to traditional designs.